MirrorNetworking/MirrorDocs/manual/transports/websockets-transport/README.md

 openssl pkcs12 -export -out cert.pfx -inkey privkey.pem -in cert.pem -certfile chain.pem
 ```

-You will be asked for a password, you can set a password or leave it blank.

-You might need to be super user in order to do this:
+You will be asked for a password; you can set a password or leave it blank.
+You might need to be superuser in order to do this.

 ```
 su